Matroid Secretary via Labeling Schemes: Introduction

 \paragraph{\bf Laminar Matroids.} One of the first algorithms proposed for the MSP was the \emph{greedy-improving} algorithm, which greedily selects every improving element, subject to feasibility.
 Despite its simplicity, it has been remarkably successful for many matroid classes.
 For laminar matroids, the best-known guarantee before our work was the very recent $\approx 0.2105$-probability-competitiveness, achieved by Huang, Parsaeian, and Zhu~\cite{zahra-laminar-secretary} using the greedy-improving algorithm.
-Using our labeling scheme framework, we settle the probability-competitiveness of the greedy-improving algorithm for laminar matroids and show a tight guarantee of $1-\ln(2)\approx 0.3068$.
+Using our labeling scheme framework, we settle the probability-competitiveness of the greedy-improving algorithm for laminar matroids and show a tight guarantee of $1-\ln(2)\approx 0.3068$ (Theorem \ref{thm:laminar-intro}).
+In fact, for every natural number $r$, we characterize the optimal competitiveness attained by the greedy-improving algorithm on laminar matroids of rank $r$.

-\begin{restatable}{theorem}{laminarintro} The greedy-improving algorithm is $(1 - \ln(2)) \approx 0.3068$-probability-competitive for the MSP on laminar matroids.
-In addition, for every $\eps > 0$, there exists a laminar matroid $\cM(\eps)$ such that the probability-competitive ratio of the greedy-improving algorithm on $\cM(\eps)$ is at most $1 - \ln(2) + \eps$. \end{restatable}

-The analysis of laminar MSP via our labeling schemes framework is in Section \ref{sec:laminar}.
-For every natural number $r$, we characterize the optimal competitiveness attained by the greedy-improving algorithm on laminar matroids of rank $r$.
 The competitiveness decreases as $r \to \infty$, with a limit of $1 - \ln(2)$.
 We also obtain a full characterization of the greedy-improving algorithm on uniform matroids for any fixed rank $r$ and show that it grows from $1/e$ when $r=1$ to $1-1/e$ as $r\to \infty$ (Proposition \ref{lem:gi}).
+In particular, we show that the probability-competitiveness of greedy-improving for $r=2$ outperforms the approximation achievable by the so-called {\it optimistic} algorithm introduced by Babaioff et al.~\cite{babaioff2007knapsack} and recently fully analyzed for the case of $r=2$ by Albers and Ladewig \cite{albers2021new}.

-Working towards an answer for the strong matroid secretary conjecture, we study the simplest matroids for which the existence of a $1/e$-probability-competitive algorithm is still open -- rank-$2$ matroids.
-Since they are also laminar matroids, we can specialize our results for laminar matroids to this class, obtaining a probability-competitive ratio of $0.3341$.
-We then show that one can go beyond this, as we propose an alternative algorithm that mixes between two different algorithms: the greedy-improving algorithm that behaves especially well when the matroid is close to uniform and an oblivious partition algorithm that is good when there are many elements with high value parallel to the optimal elements of the matroid.
+Towards an answer for the matroid secretary conjecture, we study the simplest matroids for which the existence of a $1/e$-probability-competitive algorithm is still open: rank-$2$ matroids.
+As they are laminar matroids, we can specialize our results to this class, obtaining a probability-competitiveness of 0.3341.
+We show one can go beyond this via an alternative mixed algorithm to get a $0.3462$-probability-competitive algorithm for the MSP on rank-2 matroids (\Cref{thm:rank-2-intro}).
+The analysis of laminar MSP via our labeling schemes framework can be found in \Cref{sec:laminar}.